Leverage financial data to make informed decisions.

 You’ll work as part of a team and choose a publicly traded company for which at least five years of financial information is readily available.
 Your team will develop and deliver an executive summary of your chosen company.
 This completes part one of the project.
 Part two will be expanded on and finalized in BUS 622, Financial Fluency II.

 You’ll improve your ability to leverage financial information in BUS 621.

 - Assemble and organize the information needed to perform financial analysis.

 - Analyze a firm’s operations to understand and explain its underlying cost structure.

 - Forecast the impact of operating volume and cost structure on a firm’s profitability using both simple models (e.g., C-V-P analysis) and more detailed models (e.g., preparing an operating budget).

-- Explain the firm’s operational performance by determining and analyzing flexible budget variances.
+- Explain a firm’s operational performance by determining and analyzing flexible budget variances.

-- Evaluate which segments of the firm contribute to its profitability, and to what extent.
+- Evaluate which segments of a firm contribute to its profitability, and to what extent.

 - Assess short-term (operational) decisions in terms of their impact on a firm’s profitability.

 - Diagnose the performance of a company and support your conclusions in oral and written formats.